-The Plan's investments are stated at fair value as provided by the Custodian, The Bank of New York Mellon.
+The Plan's investments are stated at fair value as provided by the Custodians.
 When available, fair value is determined by quoted market price.
 Short-term investments are reported at cost, which approximates fair value.
-Investments for which quotations are not readily available are valued at their fair value as determined by the Custodian under the direction of the Plan's Board of Trustees with the assistance of a valuation service.
+Investments for which quotations are not readily available are valued at their fair value as provided by the Custodians under the direction of the Plan's Board of Trustees with the assistance of a valuation service.

 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
+Net appreciation in fair value of investments includes the Plan's gains and losses on investments bought and sold as well as held during the year.